College of Law

 Profile

-Professor Hoehn teaches property law and administrative law.
-He has also taught Aboriginal law, legal research and writing, municipal law and wills.
-He is a contributing editor of the Canadian Native Law Reporter and a part-time member of the Saskatchewan Municipal Board.
+Professor Hoehn teaches property law, administrative law and municipal law.
+He has also taught Aboriginal law, legal research and writing, and wills.
+He is a part-time member of the Saskatchewan Municipal Board.

 Professor Hoehn’s awards include the Provost’s Outstanding Teacher Award for the College of Law (2016), the scholarly writing award from the Saskatchewan Book Awards for Reconciling Sovereignties: Aboriginal Nations and Canada (2013), and the College of Graduate Studies and Research Thesis Award (2011).